Abimps/DSA-Capstone-Project/README.md

 ### Case Study 1: Amazon Product Review Analysis

-My team was tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement for a company on Amazon platform.
+I was tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement for a company on Amazon platform.

 ### Data source